 A safety vest is an inexpensive piece of high-visibility clothing.
-Vests are brightly colored, have reflective patches, and are worn over the top of your clothing.
+Vests are brightly colored, have reflective patches, and are worn over the top of your regular clothes.

-Though these vests aren’t the most fashionable of electric scooter accessories, they will make you more visible to cars, and we recommend them if you are riding on busier roads or in fog, rain, or at night.
+These vests aren’t the most fashionable of electric scooter accessories, but they will make you more visible to cars, and we recommend them if you are riding on busier roads or in fog, rain, or at night.

 Every list of electric scooter accessories should include a good mix of practical conveniences and safety items, and this one is no different.
 Everyone wants to look cool on a scooter, but sometimes staying visible, and therefore safe, is much more critical.